Gender trouble

 La marche gay by Lionel Soukaz

-Gay walk, it is a ground which one presses: ground of Washington.
-The White House and the Senate are surely empty when thousands of gays and lesbians ravel during the Gay Pride of 1979 front their grids with Guy Hocquenghem, Kate Millet and Allen Ginsberg, at the same time actors and spectators of their own revolt.
-Of their own hope: what finishes finally repression.
+The Gay March is all about treading on Washington soil.
+The White House and Senate were surely empty when thousands of gays and lesbians marched past their gates during the 1979 Gay Pride with Guy Hocquenghem, Kate Millet and Allen Ginsberg, both actors and spectators of their own revolt.
+Of their own hope: that the repression will finally end.

-“Lionel Soukaz is a rare author.
-He films without taboo, without concession.
-Child of May 68, he is that of the sexual release, the pleasure of living with excess his desires, drug, the sex.
-Sensitive witness of its time, that which films his/her friends, Guy Hocquenghem, Copi and the others less famous, films also the tragedy of the AIDS, of the meetings of Act Up to the white walls of the hospital.
-To speak about its style, its tone, his/her friend, the philosopher Rene Schérer, evokes “a despaired vitality”, Nicole Brenez, fighting experimental cinema, qualifies its cinema “of political Eros”. ” Aude Lavigne, France culture, 2002
+“Lionel Soukaz is a rare auteur.
+He films without taboos, without concessions.
+A child of May ’68, he is a man of sexual liberation, of the pleasure of living one’s desires to the full, with drugs and sex.
+A sensitive witness of his time, the man who filmed his friends Guy Hocquenghem, Copi and the less famous also filmed the tragedy of AIDS, from Act Up meetings to the white walls of the hospital.
+His friend, the philosopher René Schérer, describes his style and tone as “a desperate vitality”, while Nicole Brenez, a fighter for experimental cinema, describes his films as “political eros”.
+Aude Lavigne, France culture, 2002

 La marche gay de Lionel Soukaz (1980)